 Advice and compliance

-Scottish Government, the Health and Safety Executive (HSE), Local Authorities and Police Scotland have issued a joint statement to set out the position around how responsibilities are split across the regulatory bodies, and the legislative context within which they operate.
+Scottish Government, the Health and Safety Executive (HSE), Local Authorities and Police Scotland have issued a joint statement on safe workplaces to set out the position around how responsibilities are split across the regulatory bodies, and the legislative context within which they operate.

-The Scottish Government and the regulators will ensure that there is effective advice and guidance in place to support employers meet these obligations and by working together – employers, workers, unions and the regulatory bodies – we can create safe workplaces for all.
+The Scottish Government and the regulators will ensure that there is effective advice and guidance in place to support employers meet these obligations.
+The aim is that by working together – employers, workers, unions and the regulatory bodies – we can create safe workplaces for all.

-The Regulations list those businesses that must close (as detailed in this guidance) and also oblige those that are open to enforce physical distancing in their premises.
+The Regulations list those businesses that must close (as detailed in this guidance) and also oblige those that are open to follow physical distancing in their premises.

 Where an owner, proprietor or manager carrying out a business or the person responsible for providing a service contravenes the Regulations, that person commits an offence.